ronghanghu/n2nmn/README.md

     mscoco_val2014_annotations.json
 ```

 2. Download the COCO images from http://mscoco.org/, extract features from the images, and store them under `exp_vqa/data/resnet_res5c/`.
-In our experiments, we resize all the COCO images to 448 x 448, and use the *res5c* layer output of shape (1, 14, 14, 2048) from the [ResNet-152](https://github.com/KaimingHe/deep-residual-networks) network pretrained on ImageNET classification (feature stored as numpy array in HxWxC format).
+In our experiments, we resize all the COCO images to 448 x 448, and use the *res5c* layer output of shape (1, 14, 14, 2048) from the [ResNet-152](https://github.com/KaimingHe/deep-residual-networks) network pretrained on ImageNET classification (feature stored as numpy array in HxWxC format). **In our experiments, we use the same ResNet-152 res5c features as in [MCB](https://github.com/akirafukui/vqa-mcb), except that the extracted features are stored in NHWC format (instead of NCHW format used in MCB).**

 The saved features will take up approximately **307GB disk space** (for all images in COCO train2014, val2014 and test2015).
 After feature extraction, the file structure for the features should look like
 ```